Intent Detection – the building block of Conversational AI

 Implementing intent detection offers several benefits:

-• Efficiency: Automated understanding of customer queries reduces the need for manual sorting, speeding up response times.
+Efficiency: Automated understanding of customer queries reduces the need for manual sorting, speeding up response times.
+Intent detection enables the system to respond quickly and accurately to customer queries.

 Arguably the most important one of these is accuracy.
 We’ve all had experiences with chatbots where you ask a question and the chatbot seizes on one keyword you’ve used and gives you information that is relevant to that keyword, but misses the true meaning.